NLRB Proposes To "Streamline" Representation Process

 Member Hayes, the only remaining Republican appointee on the Board, disagrees with the proposed rules and issued a lengthy dissent.
 He summed up his disagreement as follows:

 "What is certain is that the proposed rules will (1) substantially shorten the time between the filing of the petition and the election date, and (2) substantially limit the opportunity for full evidentiary hearing or Board review on contested issues involving, among other things, appropriate unit, voter eligibility, and election misconduct.
 Thus, by administrative fiat in lieu of Congressional action, the Board will impose organized labor’s much sought-after “quickie election” option, a procedure under which elections will be held in 10 to 21 days from the filing of the petition.
 Make no mistake, the principal purpose for this radical manipulation of our election process is to minimize, or rather, to effectively eviscerate an employer’s legitimate opportunity to express its views about collective bargaining."

 The proposed rules are open for public comment for a period of 60 days.
 The NLRB expects to issue a final version of the rules this summer.
 More information about the NLRB's proposed rules may be found here.

 As we have indicated in the past, the demise of the Employee Free Choice Act does not end organized labor's ability to make significant changes to federal labor law through administrative action by the NLRB.
 The proposed rules for pre-election procedures is one more example of strengthening organized labor via administrative rule changes.

-If you have any questions about the NLRB's proposed rules, please contact any member of Varnum's Labor and Employment Relations Practice Group.
+If you have any questions about the NLRB's proposed rules, please contact any member of Varnum's Labor and Employment Relations Practice Team.